 Say you’re in your junior or senior year of high school, and some of your friends who graduated are home on break from college.
 This is the perfect time to do a little reconnaissance!
 After all, you’re smart enough to know that college probably won’t be like TV shows and movies, but you still wonder about certain aspects.
-Here are a few questions to ask your college friends:
+Here are a few questions to ask a college student:

 How do you like your school?

 At this point, you don’t want to settle for a one-word answer or a shrug.
 Encourage your friend to explain aspects of college that they like and dislike.
 This question can also lead to asking your friend why they chose their school in the first place.

 What’s there to do for fun?

 Most colleges and universities try to provide fun activities for their students.
 Not all schools provide this to the same degree, and asking about it will help you realize what level you might want from your future school.
 Things like intramural sports, clubs, Greek life, and all those school-sanctioned events can fall into this category.